The Journey Toward Successful Oral Feeding

 Research shows that the developing brain is extremely sensitive to incoming stimuli which can impact oral feedings.
 The *Pre-Feeding Strategies lecture will focus on activities and interventions that can prepare the infant and help build the foundational skills for positive, successful, and enjoyable oral feeding.

-- Discuss two ways an infant is developing feeding skills in utero.
+- Discuss two ways an infant develops feeding skills in utero.

 - Identify three neonatal experiences in the NICU that can negatively affect the premature infant’s future feeding skills.